eschlot/WiiStep/cmake/README.md

 Xcode users
-may be familiar with the *project headers* section of the *Copy Headers* build phase. `include_directories` is CMake's equivalent of it, and behaves roughly the same way.
+may be familiar with the *project headers* section of the *Copy Headers* build phase. `include_directories` is CMake's equivalent of it, and behaves roughly the same way (although selected by directory and not individual headers).
 It ultimately allows `#include "someheader.h"` directives to reference header files in a project-wide manner, without concern of directory traversal.

 ### [link_directories](http://www.cmake.org/cmake/help/v2.8.10/cmake.html#command:link_directories)